sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - File → Export Molecule → Check Retain PDB IDs → Selected: dltB_alone, __not__ all → Save as a .pdb file

 ## Access Maestro virtually
 Maestro requires a license.
-UC Berkeley`s Chem Library can provide access through the Molecular Graphics Computation Facility (MGCF).
+UC Berkeley's Chem Library can provide access through the Molecular Graphics Computation Facility (MGCF).
 You will have to access a virtual environment to run Maestro.
 Alternatively, you can visit the MGCF in person in Tan Hall and use Maestro directly on an MGCF monitor.

 - Assuming an account with the Chem Library MGCF is already set up, ensure the following basic items are complete:
 	- MobaXTerm installed